James Angel (businessman)

 James Angel (12 January 1838 - 23 October 1918) was an important consumer manufacturer of metal products in Newfoundland.
 He was also a member of the Legislative Council and a supporter of Premier Sir William Vallance Whiteway.

 Biography

 James Angel was born in Halifax on 12 January 1838.
-He ran a machine shop with his father, before founding the St. John's Iron Foundry in 1867.
+His father John was a marine engineer, and after helping erect the first general ironworks on Halifax, he brought his family to the seaside city of St. John's in 1859.